TaurusAlpha/nginx-auth-gateway/README.md

 ## Security Notes

-- This setup uses TLS for all external communication
+- This setup uses TLS for all external communication.
-- Authentication uses a secure header validated against AWS Secrets Manager
+- Authentication uses a secure header validated against AWS Secrets Manager.
-- All secrets should be stored in an encrypted vault file
+- All secrets should be stored in an encrypted vault file.
+- NGINX App Protect provides additional security features, including WAF policies.

 ## Automatic Service Restarts

 The deployment playbooks automatically restart services when their configuration changes:

-- When NGINX configuration files are modified, the NGINX service will be restarted
+- When NGINX configuration files are modified, the NGINX service will be restarted.
-- When Auth Validator configuration or Python code is modified, the validator service will be restarted
+- When Auth Validator configuration or Python code is modified, the validator service will be restarted.

 This ensures that the latest configurations are always active without manual intervention.